Giant telescope project before Hawaii Supreme Court again

 Associate Justice Richard Pollack asked why Amano later cancelled her membership in response to the concerns.
 Wadsworth said the cancellation was not a concession of bias.

-This is the second appeal before the high court involving the project.
+This is the second appeal before the high court involving the Thirty Meter Telescope.
 Justices are already considering another appeal challenging the state land board’s decision to allow the University of Hawaii to sublease mountaintop land to telescope builders.

-The appeals are crucial to whether the Thirty Meter Telescope can be built in Hawaii.

 If the project can’t proceed in Hawaii, telescope officials have identified an alternate site on the island of La Palma in the Canary Islands.
 But scientists prefer Mauna Kea.
 Scientists revere the mountain for its summit above the clouds that provides a clear view of the sky with very little air and light pollution.